-The Ordinance, as adopted by RAP, states that no protected tree or shrub on RAP property may be relocated or removed without permission from the RAP Board of Commissioners.
+RAP's Tree Preservation Policy states that trees or shrubs protected by Ordinance and on RAP property may not be relocated or removed without permission from the RAP Board of Commissioners.
 The term "removal" shall include any act that will cause a protected tree or shrub to die, including, but not limited to, acts that inflict damage upon the root system or other part of the tree or shrub by fire, application of toxic substances, operation of equipment or machinery, or by changing the natural grade of land by excavation or filling the dripline area around the trunk.